Chicago’s GR333N office building features wind-driven façade, relies on Fluropon finish for consistent appearance on multiple exterior products

-- Curtainwall and flapper wall system – aluminum extrusion and finishing applicator: Bonnell Aluminum
+- Curtainwall and flapper wall system – aluminium extrusion and finishing applicator: Bonnell Aluminium

 - Exterior wall panel system – manufacturer: Quality Metalcrafts, LLC/Americlad

-- Wall panel system, column covers and other architectural aluminum – finishing applicator: Linetec
+- Wall panel system, column covers and other architectural aluminium – finishing applicator: Linetec

-- Curtainwall, flapper wall and wall panel systems; column covers and other architectural aluminum – coatings: Sherwin-Williams Coil Coatings
+- Curtainwall, flapper wall and wall panel systems; column covers and other architectural aluminium – coatings: Sherwin-Williams Coil Coatings

 Photography: ©Tom Harris Design by Gensler